-Each plan is identified by a letter and are referred to as Medigap Plan A, B, C, D, F, G, K, L, M and N. Currently the most popular plans chosen are Medicare Supplement Plans F, G and N.
+Each plan is identified by a letter and are referred to as Medigap Plan A, B, C, D, F, G, K, L, M and N. Currently, the most popular plans chosen are Medicare Supplement Plans F, G and N.

-It is important to note that even though prices may vary with different insurers, the benefits of each Supplement Policy are standardized by the government across plans of the same letter.
-Which means that each one of these policies offer the same standard benefits regardless of which company you purchase it from.
+It is important to note that, even though prices may vary with different insurers, the benefits of each Supplement Policy are standardized by the government across plans of the same letter.
+That means that each one of these policies offer the same standard benefits regardless of which company you purchase it from.
 It is up to you to research and shop around to find the plan that offers the best rate and meets your needs.
 Contact the team at Medicare Portal today for help finding the right plan for you.

 ✓ Ability to choose physician and hospitals